 Tracee E. Davis, Partner

-Among her notable accomplishments as a litigator at ZEK, Tracee has:
+Among her notable accomplishments at ZEK, Tracee has:

 - Successfully defended numerous financial institutions, winning dismissal of a complex letter of credit action and a variety of consumer financing class actions alleging FDCPA, FCRA, TILA, RESPA and New York GBL fraud violations brought in New YorkState and Federal Courts.